Decacolix/Decahub/README.md

 # Decahub.cz

-Decahub is a dashboard website that consists of information about current time, currency exchange rates, cryptocurrency rates, weather information and news.
+Decahub is a dashboard website that consists of information about current time, currency exchange rates, cryptocurrency rates, weather information and news.<br/>
-The website is a purely front-end solution, using open APIs to gather the data, and allowing user to configure the displayed information.
+The website is a purely front-end solution, using open APIs to gather the data, and allowing user to configure the displayed information.<br/>
 Users can switch between the Czech and the English language in the settings.

 ## Technologies used